Subject: Student Conduct

 Judicial policies, dealing with inappropriate behavior, within an educational institution parallel the institution's academic policies in that they are concerned with promoting an effective academic community, the freedom to learn, and personal responsibility.
 It is every student's responsibility to help ensure that the University is an orderly and responsible community, one in which each member is assured of personal safety and well-being and has the opportunity to obtain the desired educational experience.
 For this reason, any member of the University who observes a violation of accepted guidelines or behavior has the responsibility to ensure corrective action is taken.
 Therefore, any member of the community; student, faculty, or staff may bring a complaint and has a responsibility to do so.
 Help with preparing a complaint may be obtained from the campus judicial officer or other Student Affairs professionals if the violation concerns general campus policy, or from a Residence Life Staff member if the violation pertains to housing behavior.

 Responsibility and authority for the regulation of student behavior is vested in the Chancellor of the University by the Board of Regents.
 In all disciplinary matters, the Chancellor of the University shall be the final campus authority.
 The Chancellor has delegated decision-making authority concerning campus discipline with the campus judicial officer.
-Currently, the Assistant Dean of Students serves as the campus judicial officer.
+Currently, the Dean of Student Engagement serves as the campus judicial officer.
 Residence Life Staff members have the authority and responsibility for alleged violations pertaining to housing rules and regulations.
 Serious violations and/or sanctions may be referred to the campus judicial officer.
 Residence hall disciplinary policies and procedures are detailed in the Residence Hall Handbook.
 The University reserves the right to determine what constitutes inappropriate behavior and appropriate sanctions.

 The list of sanctions includes but is not limited to the following: verbal warnings; disciplinary warning status; social probation; suspension; expulsion; fines; restitution for damages; exclusion from extra-curricular activities.
 In the case of suspension, a student may be separated from the University for not less than one term and not more than one academic year.
 In the case of expulsion, a student's relationship with the University is permanently severed.
 In addition, a student who is suspended will be given a grade of "W" in cases in which the work or the course has not been completed before the suspension.